AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/README.md

 - Board: ESP32 Wrover Module
 - Partition scheme: Huge APP...

-An additional library "ArduinoWebsockets" have to be installed via the IDE Library Manager (version 0.5.0 is working for me).
+An additional library "ArduinoWebsockets" has to be installed via the IDE Library Manager (version 0.5.0 is working for me).

 You need an external programmer to install the sketch on the ESP32-CAM module.
 Here is a [tutorial](https://randomnerdtutorials.com/esp32-cam-video-streaming-face-recognition-arduino-ide/) that shows the process.